ybenitezf/usertk/README.md

 SQUID log and do with this information what you want, for example, store it in a table or send an email to the administrator.

-*At this moment this project is just a alpha versión not tested.*
+*At this moment this project is just a alpha version not tested.*